jeffreymonjacastro/jamcy-vault/Self-studying/LinkedIn/Typescript.md

-		"noEmit": true, // Tells tsc not to write out anything to disk at all and just checking types "allowJs": true, // Enables searching of existing js files "checkJs": true, // Enables checking of existing js files }
+		"noEmit": true, // Tells tsc not to write out anything to disk at all and just checking types "allowJs": true, // Enables searching of existing js files "checkJs": true, // Enables checking of existing js files "experimentalDecorators": true, // To use decorators
+		"emitDecoratorMetadata": true, // Optional for decorators
+	}
 }
 ```